tebben/geocodeur/README.md

 This is a first test and by no means a usable thing.

-- Add water and infrastructure data
+- Add infrastructure data
+- Add address data
-- Add API service
+- More flexible API
 - Reverse geocoding
-- Add more aliases
-- Filter based on bbox, class, subclass
+- Filter based on bbox
+- Store original overture id's in the overture table
 - Tool to take away installing deps, manual downloading and processing data

 ## Getting started